 Sigra carries out testing to measure permeability and reservoir pressure in formations such as coal seams to determine their in-situ conditions.
 The tests are typically undertaken in HQ size (96 mm) exploration holes but may be undertaken in larger holes too.
-The most successful testing involves drawing fluid from the formation to be tested rather than injecting.
+The most successful testing involves drawing fluid from the formation (Drill stem testing) to be tested rather than injecting.

 The reason for this is that the testing is being undertaken using the reservoir fluids of known viscosity and temperature.
 Injection testing can be performed but frequently leads to sharply increasing well bore losses during the test as clays in the drilling fluid tend to plug cleats near the well bore.
 The form of testing most frequently undertaken is a drill stem test.
 This involves emptying part of the fluid from the drill string, sealing the test zone, waiting for pressure stabilization and then opening a valve between the test zone and the drill string to induce flow.
 After a period of inflow the valve is closed to induce pressure build up.
 This procedure may in some cases be repeated to confirm behaviour.